Yellow split peas and spinach curry.

 Add the oil to a large cooking pot, allow to heat and add the mustard seeds - leave them until they start to pop. (this releases the flavour)

 Add the cumin seeds and then the onions. add salt.
 Sauté until translucent and soft.

-Add the ginger and 3 cloves of garlic, stir through.
+Add the ginger, (3 cloves) garlic and chopped green chilli, stir through.
 Continue cooking the onion mixture until the onions begin to brown.
 (Browning the onions add colour and flavour to the final dish)